alastair87/containers/README.md

-# Pakled
+# Containers

-A tool for building 'fat' VM-like Docker images based on Ubuntu LTS with an opinionated shell config from alastair87.
+A library of Ubuntu LTS based containers with basic dev utilities and my shell config.
+For quickly spinning up a dev environment on an unfamiliar machine e.g. in WSL2, not server deployment.